NIR long-pass filters

 Anti-reflection coatings based on thin films modify the properties of the glass-air interfaces.
 While a single anti-reflection (AR) coating on both surfaces can decrease total reflectance to approximately 1% multi coating (MC) can reduce it to less than 0.1%.
 Based on this we can guess from the spectra in the figures below, which filters have been coated to reduce reflections (are AR coated) and how effective these coatings are at different wavelengths.
 For this we need to assume that at some wavelengths the filter glass is fully transparent (internal transmittance near the ideal 100%) and the decrease in transmittance is caused by reflections.

 The precision of the optical polishing and lapping and anti-reflection coating are the properties that will determine whether the filters will degrade image quality or not.
-Imperfections in the optical polishing are most visible when panning while recording video.
-With respect to mechanical protection the hardness of the glass and possibly also of the metal in the filter frame (brass vs. aluminium) may be relevant.
+Imperfections in the optical polishing are most easily visible when panning while recording video.
+With respect to mechanical protection the hardness and thickness of the glass and possibly also of the metal in the filter frame (brass vs. aluminium) can be relevant.
 The thickness of optical glass filters used in photography is usually between 1 and 3 mm, except for stacks.
-Some filters have an additional “nano” coating that helps repel dirt making them easier to keep clean.
+Some filters have an additional “nano” coating that helps repel dirt and water making them easier to maintain clean.

-The most common cut-on wavelength for “IR” filters used for photography is 720 nm, so we start be comparing filters with this characteristic, at least nominally.
+The most common cut-on wavelength for “IR” filters used in pictorial photography is 720 nm, so we start be comparing filters with this characteristic, at least nominally (Figure 1).
 The Haida IR720 is the only one of the NIR filters in this figure to be advertised as anti-reflection coated.
-It seems to use a coating optimized for visible light, very similar to that used in Hoya’s 25A HMC (see ).
-As transmittance is well above 95% for the Hoya R72 we must conclude that this filter has an AR coating, possibly a single coating optimized for NIR as the high transmittance can be observed all the way to the range of measurement at 1100 nm.
+It seems to use a coating optimized for visible light, very similar to that used in Hoya’s 25A HMC in Figure 3.
+As transmittance is well above 95% for the Hoya R72 we must conclude that this filter has an AR coating, possibly a single coating optimized for NIR as the high transmittance can be observed all the way to the end of range of measurement at 1100 nm.

 Code